 Carbon graphite bows (Chinese)

 Carbon graphite bows are very strong, well balanced, and very versatile.
-We try to ignore the very cheapest of these because they still suffer from head breakage problems, but for around $90 the more cleanly made ones from China are extremely useful.
-They’re available in plain (straight fibers in the resin) at $89 or woven (tubular weave in the resin) styles at $116 for violin.
+We try to ignore the very cheapest of these because they still suffer from head breakage problems, but for around $119 the more cleanly made ones from China are extremely useful.
+We like the woven (tubular weave in the resin) styles at $119 for violin.
 Middle and high school students often prefer them to pernambuco bows.
 Viola, cello and bass examples are available for proportionally more.